-- They are incredibly resistant to weather conditions, such as tornadoes, and this obviously adds to their life expectancy significantly.
-Especially in areas where houses run the risk of being devastated by constant tornados!
+- They are incredibly resistant to weather conditions, such as tornadoes, which significantly adds to their life expectancy.
+Especially in areas where houses risk being devastated by constant tornados!

 - As the integral structure is made out of wood, barndominiums are less prone to housing pests and infestations of any kind, so there’s less damage to be suffered by the structure.

 - Steel, unlike wood, is not exactly prone to lighting on fire, so that’s another significant factor that adds to the overall longevity!